 The seas, beaches and waterways watched over by our lifesavers are enjoyed by millions of people every year.
 But the water remains an unpredictable environment that can catch people out.
 People will always need our help and – thanks to you – we will always be there to answer that call.
-Our lifeboat crews saved 431 lives in 2016, and our lifeguards saved 127.
-That’s 558 people who wouldn’t be here today without their help, as well as countless friends and family who would never have been the same again.
-A heartfelt thank you.

-8,851 lifeboat launches
+8,436 lifeboat launches

 As our frontline rescue service continued to keep thousands safe, we also looked at how to support and sustain this lifesaving work long into the future.

-Being an RNLI lifesaver takes huge personal commitment and sacrifice from our volunteers and you help to keep them safe by equipping them with everything they need for the demands they face.
+Being an RNLI lifesaver takes huge personal commitment and sacrifice from our volunteers, and you help to keep them safe by equipping them with everything they need for the demands they face.

-Helping over 20,000 beachgoers
+Helping over 24,000 beachgoers

-Thanks to the training and equipment you’ve helped to provide, lifeguards are ready to jump into action on over 240 beaches throughout the summer.
+Thanks to the training and equipment you’ve helped to provide, lifeguards are ready to jump into action on over 249 beaches throughout the summer.
 Our aim is to have 260 patrols in place by 2019.

 British and Irish waters are dangerously unpredictable, with around 190 people still dying in accidents on or near the sea every year.
-In 2016, we went further than ever to change this story.
+In 2017, we went further than ever to change this story.

 Our long term vision is to halve the number of accidental coastal deaths in the UK and Ireland by 2024.
 Several campaigns have been expanding over the last year as we work towards that goal.

-Lifesaving statistics in 2016
+Lifesaving statistics in 2017

-682,453 young people reached with water safety talks
+753,013 young people reached with safety advice

-20,538 beachgoers helped by lifeguards
+24,044 beachgoers helped by lifeguards